• Skip to main content

 3. Stir in flour and cook for a minute.
 Add the stock and thyme.
 Bring to a boil then lower the heat down.
 Let it simmer for 15 minutes.
 Note that boiling too vigorously can make the vegetables mushy.

 4. Finally, pour the warm milk (or cream).
 Taste then season with salt and pepper as needed.
-Warming up the milk or cream BEFORE adding to a simmering soup will prevent it from curdling.
+Warming up the milk or cream BEFORE adding it to a simmering soup will prevent it from curdling.

 That is it!
 Serve it warm with croutons or toasted bread.
 Enjoy!

-How to freeze this soup
+How to Freeze

 The soup freezes great, but it is best to leave out the milk or cornstarch slurry (if using).
 This is because milk tends to take on a grainy texture and can separate when defrosted.
 When it comes time to reheat, you can mix it in on the stovetop.